Eugleo/icbe-preprocessing/README.md

     - in other words, some children don't have parents
     - e.g. some interact_escalates don't have an event_type of action
 - actors aren't always specified
+- experts were allowed to label one event with multiple event types (ie. both action AND thought)